The Pros and Cons of Subleasing Commercial Spaces

 Limited "Nesting" Options

 You are at the mercy and decorating tastes of your sublessor.

-For the most part, subleasing offers new and small business owners an affordable and convenient way to get out of the home-based office and into the "real" world.
+Despite the disadvantage, subleasing generally offers new and small business owners an affordable and convenient way to get out of the home-based office and into the "real" world.
 It is important to review the pros and cons of each opportunity and have a professional (attorney or licensed real estate agent) review the documents before signing.